patternfly/training-scenarios/tables/intro-table/step6.md

 itemCount={defaultRows.length}
 </pre>

-At this point you should see the Pagination component rendered above the table reflecting 1 - 6 items.
+At this point you should see the Pagination component rendered above the table reflecting 1 - 6 of 6 items.

 <strong>Note: </strong> You may need to click the refresh button at the top right of the preview pane or wait for the environment to finish updating before you see the latest changes.

-Your component implementation should look like the following;
+Your component implementation should look like the following:

 <pre class="file">
 import * as React from &quot;react&quot;;
-import * as ReactDOM from &quot;react-dom&quot;;
 import &quot;@patternfly/react-core/dist/styles/base.css&quot;;
 import { Table, TableHeader, TableBody } from &quot;@patternfly/react-table&quot;;
 import { Pagination } from &#39;@patternfly/react-core&#39;;